 - Japanese Gardens In A Weekend

-And this includes your kids – there are so many great books about plants.
+And include your kids in garden reading – there are so many great children’s books about plants.
 I’ll be creating a separate list at some point with some great children’s gardening books.

 This is one of the great rainy day activities for children.
 I have created my own Fun Plant Labels Printable and these are easy to print out, cut out, laminate and have ready for when you can start planting again in the spring.